adljh8181/WOA7015-AlternativeAssignment-MedVQA/README.md

 We use the **VQA-RAD** dataset, containing 315 radiology images and 3,515 QA pairs.

 ## How to Run
-The preliminary analysis can be found in `Preliminary_Data_Analysis.ipynb`.
+The preliminary analysis can be found in `AML_AA.ipynb`.